mike-jl/harpoonEx/README.md

                   harpoon = "Harpoon"
                 }, -- Shows specific buffer name for that filetype ( { `filetype` = `buffer_name`, ... } )

-                -- Automatically updates active buffer color to match color of other components (will be overidden if harpoons_colors is set) use_mode_colors = false,
+                -- Automatically updates active buffer color to match color of other components (will be overridden if harpoons_colors is set) use_mode_colors = false,

                 harpoons_color = {